Viktor Hovland Betting Profile: The Sentry - PGA TOUR

 1 Min Read

+NASSAU, BAHAMAS - DECEMBER 03: Viktor Hovland of Norway plays his shot from the 14th tee during the final round of the Hero World Challenge at Albany Golf Course on December 03, 2023 in Nassau, Bahamas.
+(Photo by Mike Ehrmann/Getty Images)

-Viktor Hovland hits the links January 4-7 in the 2024 The Sentry at Plantation Course at Kapalua after a 10th-place finish in the Hero World Challenge, which was his most recent competition.
+Viktor Hovland looks to improve upon his 18th-place finish in 2023's tournament when he begins play in the 2024 The Sentry at Plantation Course at Kapalua January 4-7.

 The Sentry Tournament & Course Info